alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

 axes.x_title = "X data" # defining title of X axis axes.y_title = "Y data" # defining title of Y axis
 ```
-Axes object has these variables *title*, *x_title*, *y_title* which store a string which defines the title of the subplot, title of X axis and title of Y axis respectively.
+Axes object has these variables *title*, *x_title*, *y_title* which store a string which defines the title of the subplot, title of X-axis and title of Y-axis respectively.

-## Writing the Figure
+## Writing Figure
 Till now we have only defined the properties and the data of the figure and have not actually plotted anything.
-Also notice that till now we haven't actually made of use of backend and have only used the frontend, one aim of Rubyplot is having a backend agnostic frontend i.e. frontend should not be dependent on backend.
+Also notice that till now we haven't actually made of the use of backend and have only used the frontend, one aim of Rubyplot is having a backend-agnostic frontend i.e. frontend should not be dependent on the backend.
-Now the we finally call the write function of the figure which actually draws everything and stores the figure as an Image:
+Now we finally call the write function of the figure which actually draws everything and stores the figure as an Image:
 ```ruby
 @figure.write("scatterplot.png") # Drawing the figure and saving it
 ```